 Facebook said it got between 9,000 and 10,000 requests targeting between 18,000 and 19,000 accounts during that period.

 “These requests run the gamut – from things like a local sheriff trying to find a missing child, to a federal marshal tracking a fugitive, to a police department investigating an assault, to a national security official investigating a terrorist threat,” Ted Ullyot, Facebook’s general counsel, said in a post Friday night

 “With more than 1.1 billion monthly active users worldwide, this means that a tiny fraction of 1% of our user accounts were the subject of any kind of U.S. state, local, or federal U.S. government requests.”

-The disclosure comes amid a firestorm over revelations that it was among companies that turned over user data to the National Security Agency’s web surveillance program.
+The disclosure comes amid a firestorm over revelations that both were among companies that turned over user data to the National Security Agency’s web surveillance program.

 The U.S. government has a sweeping system for monitoring emails, photos, search histories and other data from major American Internet companies, including Facebook, Microsoft, Google and Skype.

 “The Department of Justice reached agreements with certain providers that will allow the publication of additional data pertaining to U.S. government requests for user data in compliance with legal process,” a Justice Department spokesperson told CNN Saturday.
 “Under these agreements, the providers plan to begin publishing aggregate totals of criminal and national security requests received from federal, state, and local governments over a six-month period.”